Artist Residencies and Learning Programmes

 Develop long-term sustainability

 We seek to support you to sell your work through on online and real life shop at Clos de Gaye, leveraging our platform and community across the world to help you develop new audiences for your work.
-We also look for opportunities to employ you in our retreat programmes, Summer Camps and other educational work at the Centre and to invite you into our community of artists, collectors and curators to maximise your exposure to new buyers.
+We also look for opportunities to involve you in our retreat programmes, Summer Camps and other educational work at the Centre and to invite you into our community of artists, collectors and curators to maximise your exposure to new buyers.

 Intensive ‘Meet the Collector’ retreat

 We also offer week-long intensive retreats with ‘patron-collectors’ and curators looking to identify new or emerging artists to build new communities of support for the arts.
-Looking to disrupt the current extractive model of artist-gallery relationship that often leaves the artist feeling expoited and not fairly recompensed for their work, we seek to nurture regenerative relationships to make artists more sustainable and open collectors up to new and unexpected relationships of shared value.
+Looking to disrupt the current extractive model of artist-gallery or funder relationship that often leaves the artist feeling exploited and not fairly recompensed for their work, we seek to nurture regenerative relationships to make artists more sustainable and open collectors up to new and unexpected relationships of shared value.

 Clos de Gaye